Home-Delivered Meals and Group Site (Congregate) Meals

 Meals served under the Nutrition Program must provide at least one-third of the daily recommended dietary allowances established by the Food and Nutrition Board of the National Academy of Sciences-National Research Council.

-The Nutrition Program also provides a range of related services including nutrition screening, assessment, education and counseling.
+The Nutrition Program also provides a range of related services including

 Older adults who participate in either the group site (congregate) meal or home delivered meal programs are offered the opportunity to make voluntary contributions toward the cost of the program.